elsampsa/home-ethereum/README.md

 You don't want to recycle your old "ultrabook" laptop for this one, as they typically have an expensive NVME circuit working as the SSD drive, and no physical space / slot for inserting "commodity" SSD drives.

-Prefer a larger gaming laptop with extendable SSD/HDD docks where you can install some cheap commodity SSDs and HHDs.
+Prefer a larger gaming laptop with extendable SSD/HDD docks where you can install some cheap commodity SSDs and HDDs.

 Keep in mind that **SSD is a must** for geth to work.

-I cleaned the dust from an older Asus ROG (Republic of Gamers) laptop that has two docs for internal SSD/HHDs and recycled it for this purpose.
+I cleaned the dust from an older Asus ROG (Republic of Gamers) laptop that has two docs for internal SSD/HDDs and recycled it for this purpose.

 The SSD I'm using is a "Crucial BX500" 2TB drive, with an off-the-shelf price of around 200 EUR.